First results of the glitching pulsars monitoring program at the Argentine Institute of Radioastronomy: Analysis Methods: Pulse-by-pulse analysis of the 2021 Vela glitch

-Given the unusual effects observed with A1 on July 20 we can cross them check with the corresponding A2 observations.
-The observations with A2 on July 20 have a cut that split them into two observations as described in Table~\ref{tab:A2}.
-The first part of A2 observations start earlier than the A1 observation, and the second part of the A2 observation starts roughly about the last 30\% of the A1 observation, where the unusual effects are taking place according to our analysis in Figs. \ref{fig:Time} and \ref{fig:7-20time}.
+Given the unusual effects observed with A1 on July 20, we can cross check them against the corresponding A2 observations.
+The observations with A2 on July 20 have an interruption that split them into two observations as described in Table~\ref{tab:A2}.
+The first part of A2 observations start earlier than the A1 observation, and the second part of the A2 observation starts roughly about the last 30\% of the A1 observation, where the unusual effects are taking place according to our analysis in Figs. \ref{fig:Time4}-\ref{fig:Time9} and \ref{fig:7-20time}.

 In Fig.~\ref{fig:7-20A2} we display the Antenna 2 for 6 SOM clustering for the two observations on July 20 as described in table~\ref{tab:A2}.
 We observe that the first observation shows the now standard pattern of mean pulses clusters ordered with increasing amplitude appearing earlier, being narrower, and a right "wing" superposition.
 On the other hand, the second observation shows a more shagged pulse structure, and the highest amplitude cluster displaying an increase in the baseline (noisy) emission.
 Since the second observation contains less pulses (27,853) than the first part (98,394) it would be expected some statistical noise, but on the other hand, we have just seen that the observation 1 and 3 with A2 of the glitch day, July 22, have less pulses but show smooth pulses structure.
 We can confirm now that there is a second part of the observations with A1 and A2 that display irregular features.
 We have not been able to discard them on the grounds of RFI or instrumental.
-The irregularities have different characteristics as seen with A1 or A2, but while A1 has a single polarization 112MHz bandwidth, A2 has a two (circular) polarization sensitivity with 56MHz of bandwidth.
-Nevertheless this potential features require further study.
+The irregularities have different characteristics as seen with A1 or A2, but while A1 has a single polarization 112~MHz bandwidth, A2 has a two (circular) polarization sensitivity with 56~MHz of bandwidth.